-Do you need someone who understands how hard it can be to go to counseling; someone who will not take sides; someone who will listen and offer practical suggestions; someone who doesn't want you dependent on a therapist?
+Do you need someone who understands how hard it can be to ask for help; someone who will protect your children and your money, not let anyone take advantage, work hard to keep you in control of your decisions (not the courts, who don't know you) not take sides; someone who will listen and offer practical suggestions; someone who doesn't want you dependent?
 You may be looking for Don Boice.

 Judith Lundquist, LCSW, PLLC

 Judy works with adults, adolescents and families.

 She is experienced in helping with anxiety, depression, parenting and family issues, trauma (physical, emotional and sexual) and loss, and other mental health issues, as well as support for caregivers.